Russia’s Popularity With Americans Is Growing

 According to the NWS, the next several days are predicted to bring an extensive heat wave with temperatures well above 100 degrees Fahrenheit in some areas.

-“[W]ell above average temperatures over California and into southwest Oregon today before heat spreads further throughout […]
+“[W]ell above average temperatures over California and into southwest Oregon today before heat spreads further throughout the […]

 Read the Full Article